Savart: History

-The savart is named after the French physicist and doctor Félix Savart (1791–1841) who advocated the earlier similar interval of the French acoustician Joseph Sauveur (1653–1716).
+The savart is named after the French physicist and doctor Félix Savart (1791–1841) and is similar to the earlier proposal of the French acoustician Joseph Sauveur (1653–1716).
 Sauveur proposed the méride, eptaméride (or heptaméride), and decaméride.
 In English these are meride, heptameride, and decameride respectively.
 The octave is divided into 43 merides, the meride is divided into seven heptamerides, and the heptameride is divided into ten decamerides.
 There are thus 43 × 7 = 301 heptamerides in an octave.
 The attraction of this scheme to Sauveur was that log10(2) is very close to .301, and thus the number of heptamerides in a given ratio is found to a high degree of accuracy from simply its log times 1000.
-This is equivalent to assuming 1000 heptamerides in a decade rather than 301 in an octave, the same as Savart's definition.
+This is equivalent to assuming 1000 heptamerides in a decade rather than 301 in an octave, the same as in the definition of the savart.
 The unit was given the name savart sometime in the 20th century.
 A disadvantage of this scheme is that there are not an exact number of heptamerides/savarts in an equal tempered semitone.
 For this reason Alexander Wood used a modified definition of the savart, with 300 savarts in an octave, and hence 25 savarts in a semitone.

 A related unit is the jot, of which there are 30103 in an octave, or approximately 100,000 in a decade.
 The jot is defined in a similar way to the savart, but has a more accurate rounding of log10(2) because more digits are used.
 There are approximately 100 jots in a savart.
 The jot was first described by Augustus De Morgan (1806-1871) which he called an atom.
 The name jot was coined by John Curwen (1816-1880) at the suggestion of Hermann von Helmholtz.